Multarix/DnD-NPC/docs/pages/usage.md

 # **Usage**
-You can create a new npc in several ways.</br>
+You can create a new npc in several ways.<br>
 ```js
 const dnd = require('dnd-npc');
 const npc = new dnd.npc({ raceType: "warforged", subRace: "juggernaut", roleType: "fighter"})